astronomer/airflow-guides/guides/astro-etl.md

 The key differences in this implementation are:

-- The `astro` functions `load_file` and `append` take care of loading our raw data from S3 and transformed data to our reporting table respectively.
-We didn't have to write any explicit code to get the data into Snowflake.
+- The `load_file` and `append` functions take care of loading our raw data from S3 and transforming data to our reporting table respectively.
+We didn't have to write any extra code to get the data into Snowflake.
-- Using the `transform` function, we can easily execute SQL to combine our data from multiple tables.
+- Using the `transform` function, we easily executed SQL to combine our data from multiple tables.
 The results are automatically stored in a table in Snowflake.
 We didn't have to use the `SnowflakeHook` or write any of the code to execute the query.
-- We seamlessly transition to a transformation in Python with the `df` function, without needing to explicitly convert the results of our previous task to a Pandas dataframe.
-We then write the output of our transformation to our "aggregated_bills" table in Snowflake using the `output_table` parameter, so we don't have to worry about storing the data in XCom.
+- We seamlessly transitioned to a transformation in Python with the `df` function without needing to explicitly convert the results of our previous task to a Pandas dataframe.
+We then wrote the output of our transformation to our "aggregated_bills" table in Snowflake using the `output_table` parameter, so we didn't have to worry about storing the data in XCom.

 Overall, our DAG with `astro` is shorter, simpler to implement, and easier to read.
 This allows us to implement even more complicated use cases easily while focusing on the movement of our data.